 Billy’s only companion is Mak, a dumb guy, who has had an accident with a motorcycle a few years ago and is now in a wheelchair.
-He is helping him in the shop, communicating through a small wooden desk.
+He is helping him in the shop, communicating trough a small wooden desk.
 Billy’s other friend is a set of old tapes his father left behind when he left.
-Billy was only a few days old
+Billy was only a few days old.

-One day while daydreaming of places far away, the bus stops, and a foreign girl named TANA (29) steps into the shop.
+One day while daydreaming of places far away, the bus stops and a foreign girl named TANA (2930) steps into the shop.
 Billy immediately finds her interesting.
 She is in the urge for the toilet and Billy shows her the way.
 While she is in the toilet, the bus drives away with her backpack.
-After a little hesitation, Billy gets Mak’s motorbike and takes Tana after the bus.
+After a little hesitation Billy gets Mak’s motorbike and takes Tana after the bus.

 They cross the border and quickly get lost in the Hungarian field roads because Billy never left the village and doesn’t know the way.
 Looking for the right way, they run out of gas.
-They walk through the fields and start talking.
-Tana explains, that she is traveling to Romania to meet some relatives when they suddenly encounter a strange man named CSILLAG (45), who is trying to set up a base for a close encounter with extra-terrestrials.
-Billy is interested in him and his work, but Tana is skeptical.
-She decides to continue on her own – even without Billy, who turned out to be an incredibly incompetent friend.
+Walking They walk through the fields they and start getting to know each othertalking.
+Tana explains, that she is traveling to Bosnia to meet some relatives, when they. sSuddenly they encounter a strange man named CSILLAG (45), who is trying to establish set up a base for a contact close encounter with with extra-terrestrials.
+Billy likes is interested in him and his work, but Tana is sceptical.
+She decides to continue on her own – even without Billy, who turned out to be incredibly incompetent friend.

-Nevertheless, Billy still wants to help her, so he finds out the destination of most buses and tries his luck with finding Tana or her baggage.
-On the way, he finds Tana at a local wedding, drinking shots and dancing wildly.
+Nevertheless, Billy still wants to help her, so her.
+He finds out the destination of the bus and goes after Tana.
+He finds here at a local partywedding, drinking shots and dancing wildly.
 At first, she ignores him, but then she softens up and pulls him to the dance floor.

 They continue the trip together and share some personal information about each other.
 Billy tells Tana about the death of his mother in his childhood and about his grandmother taking care of him.
 Tana tells Billy, that she never met her mother.
-She was adopted and she is now traveling to Romania to find her real mother.
-They get closer through their stories when a train comes and they head to the city.
+She was adopted and she is now travelling to Sarajevo to find her real real mothermother.
+They get closer through their stories, when a train comes and they head to the city.

-They arrive in the city after dark.
-It’s Billy’s first time in a city and he is fascinated by the people, the streets and the nightlife.
+They arrive to the city after dark.
+It’s Billy’s first time in a city and he is fascinated by the people, the streets and the night life.
 They manage to get to the bus station.
 At the lost and found they stumble across an annoying bureaucrat, who is not willing to hand out Tana’s backpack without her bus ticket.
 Billy steps up and stoles the backpack.
-Tana buys a new ticket directly to Romania.
+Tana buys a new ticket directly to Sarajevo.
 She even invites Billy, but he has to return home to his grandmother.
-Tana writes down her number and they hug goodbye.
-She drives away.
+They hug in goodbye and she drives away.

 Billy returns home and takes his grandmother to bed.
-She passes away during the night.
+Everything feels different.
+His grandmother looks at him meaningfully before falling asleep.
+She passes during the night.
 Billy is devastated, but his petty uncle demands him to work despite their loss.
-He goes to the market when Boris and his gangs appear again.
+He goes to the market when Boris and his gang appears again.
 They start to annoy him as usual.
-With all the things he went through Billy bursts.
-He realizes that he has nothing left to stay for.
-He punches Boris, steals his car, and heads after Tana leaving his village and his old life behind.
+With all the things he went through, Billy bursts.
+He realises that he has nothing left to stay for.
+He punches Boris, steals his car and heads after Tana leaving his village and his old life behind.